Cryptocurrency as an Investable Asset Class: Coming of Age: INTRODUCTION

-We synthesize the rapidly growing empirical finance of cryptocurrencies into a set of ten stylized empirical regularities that show how cryptocurrencies behave as assets, how their markets function, and what distinguishes them from traditional asset classes.
-These empirical facts are also useful to evaluate and revisit both the classic and the new theories of money.
+We synthesize the rapidly growing empirical finance of cryptocurrencies into a set of seven stylized facts---empirical regularities that show how cryptocurrencies behave as assets, how their markets function, and what distinguishes them from traditional asset classes.
+These stylized facts help evaluate and revisit both classic and new theories of money, while remaining conditional on the available data and institutional environment to date and therefore potentially evolving as market structure, regulation, and adoption change.

-\textbf{Ten Facts in Cryptocurrency Asset Pricing and Empirical Finance}.
-Facts 1 and 2 overview the core asset-pricing characteristics of cryptocurrency markets---the risk-return trade-off and the diversification benefits.
-Facts 3 and 4 discuss the structure of returns in cryptocurrency---factors, or ``smart-beta'', which explain the cross-section of returns and optimal portfolio shares.
-Fact 5 shows the importance of large, discrete price movements---jumps---and the importance of extreme events for understanding cryptocurrency risk and valuation.
-Fact 6 shows that the higher-order terms of a parsimonious four-factor model account for a large fraction of the cross-section of returns and provide a ``glass box'' alternative to the ``black box'' neural net models with interpretable economic factor structure.
-Fact 7 shows the importance of the blockchain structure and network economy phenomena for cryptocurrency prices---on-chain user adoption influences cryptocurrency returns.
-Facts 8 documents large and persistent market inefficiencies due to frictions that limit arbitrage, and discuss risks for arbitrageurs.
-Fact 9 is about the cryptocurrency futures market and funding premia, and their evolution.
-Finally, Fact 10 is about the importance of regulation, disclosure, and transparency.
-In sum, these ten facts can be viewed as providing evidence that cryptocurrency, and more broadly, digital assets are coming of age as an emerging investable asset class.
+\textbf{Seven Stylized Facts in Cryptocurrency Asset Pricing and Empirical Finance}.
+Stylized fact 1 overviews the core asset-pricing characteristics of cryptocurrency markets—the risk-return trade-off and the diversification benefits.
+Stylized fact 2 discusses the structure of returns in cryptocurrency—factors, or ``smart-beta'', which explain the cross-section of returns.
+Stylized fact 3 shows that the higher-order terms of a parsimonious four-factor model account for a large fraction of the cross-section of returns and provide a ``glass box'' alternative to the ``black box'' neural net models with interpretable economic factor structure.
+Stylized fact 4 shows the importance of the blockchain structure and network economy phenomena for cryptocurrency prices—on-chain user adoption influences cryptocurrency returns.
+Stylized fact 5 documents large and persistent market inefficiencies due to frictions that limit arbitrage, and discusses risks for arbitrageurs.
+Stylized fact 6 is about the cryptocurrency futures market and funding premia, and their evolution.
+Finally, stylized fact 7 is about the importance of regulation, disclosure, and transparency.
+In sum, these seven facts can be viewed as providing evidence that cryptocurrency, and more broadly, digital assets are coming of age as an emerging investable asset class.